Search results for: “Macular degeneration”

 Videos about Macular Degeneration

 Welcome to the American Macular Degeneration Foundation videos section, where you can learn about age-related macular degeneration (AMD), and find valuable resources for living with AMD.
-Life with Macular Degeneration – Patient Stories Low Vision Aids and Modifications Educational Webinars Cooking Show
+Life with Macular Degeneration – Patient Stories Low Vision Aids and Modifications Disease and Treatment Education Cooking Show

 DVD Videos about Wet and Dry Macular Degeneration